TEN BILLION TO ONE or BISON³ REDUX

 ORIGINAL POPULATION ESTIMATES

 Perhaps the most important written record of the bison comes from 1889, in The Extermination of the American Bison by Dr William Hornaday.
 This author, hunter, zoologist, and primary researcher of bison for the Smithsonian Institute, tells us early on in his book that “Of all the quadrupeds that have lived upon the earth, probably no other species has ever marshaled such innumerable hosts as those of the American bison.
 It would have been as easy to count or to estimate the number of leaves in a forest as to calculate the number of buffaloes living at any given time during the history of the species previous to 1870.”
-He also explains of their numbers and range how, though the early pioneers thought buffalo were abundant in the Atlantic and midwestern states “the herds which lived east of the Mississippi were comparatively only mere stragglers from the innumerable mass which covered the great western pasture region from the Mississippi to the Rocky Mountains, and from the Rio Grande to Great Slave Lake.”
-Exactly!
+He also explains of their numbers and range how, though the early pioneers thought bison were abundant in the Atlantic and midwestern states “the herds which lived east of the Mississippi were comparatively only mere stragglers from the innumerable mass which covered the great western pasture region from the Mississippi to the Rocky Mountains, and from the Rio Grande to Great Slave Lake.”

 Hornaday collected stories offering specific details about bison encounters.
 One such story comes from a Colonel Dodge, found in his own work The Plains of the Great West.
 There we are told of an unbroken mass of animals stretching twenty-five miles wide and fifty miles deep, as well as their predisposition toward freight and stampeding.
 Dodge writes: